 Lee sat up straighter in his chair, setting the empty whiskey glass on Duncan’s large mahogany table.
 He raised one eyebrow and motioned for his friend to continue.

 “Harrison found a way to stabilize the wormhole long enough to send a ship through.”
 Duncan watched Lee, trying to gauge his friend’s reaction.
-If he’d misjudged his loyalty Duncan would find himself on the wrong end of a gun.
+If he’d misjudged his loyalty Duncan would find himself on the wrong end of a next-gen gun.

 Lee pushed himself out of the chair and began to pace, concern etched in his face.

 Duncan continued, “I’ve verified her genetic DNA.
 She’s the one we’re looking for.”
 He didn’t need to tell Lee who the woman was.
-He’d been with Duncan the night they first hatched the idea of going back in time to find someone genetically gifted with magic who could give them the edge they would need in their war against tyranny.
+He’d been with Duncan the night they first hatched the idea of using time travel to find someone genetically gifted with magic who could give them the edge they would need in their war against tyranny.
 They had tossed around a lot of ideas that night, but the plan never moved to execution because of one thing: wormholes were unstable at best and difficult to find.

 Until last month when one of Duncan’s men stumbled upon a wormhole while planning an interstellar mission to explore an uncharted area of space.
 While wormholes were notorious for appearing and disappearing all the time, this one was different.
-This latest find was nearly twice as large as previous wormholes . . . and it was only months away (as opposed to years).
+This latest find was nearly twice as large as previous wormholes…and it was only months away (as opposed to years).

 This was their chance.
 But he’d need an army to back him.
 He’d also need a second officer he could trust.
 And he’d need a handler to safeguard the woman and teach her to use her skills.
 Assuming they made it back alive.